A slight departure from the usual scholarly tone

 What Viral Is – and Isn’t

 Let’s please call Viral Marketing something else, something that says what it does.
-How about simply calling it Social Marketing?
+How about simply calling it Social Marketing or, maybe, Advertising?
 What am I missing?
 Holla back.